Jerison-Lee identity and Semi-linear subelliptic equation on CR manifold: Introduction

-The Jerison-Lee identity (4.2) in \cite{MR0924699} is crucial, which motivates X-N. Ma and Q-Z. Ou in \cite{MR4530625}, and X-D. Wang in \cite{MR3342188}.
-However, direct extension of Jerison-Lee identity fails in the process of solving subcritical case in CR geometry, because of the concurrence of curvature, torsion and the second layer of the CR manifold as a Carnot group.
-Hence, the new method developed in section 2 are needed.
-Then, we prove theorem $\ref{CR}$ in section 3.
-Besides, the new method can explain the existence of such three-dimensional family in critical case in Heisenberg group.
-We discuss it in detail in section 4, and answer the question of theoretical framework for finding identities raised up by Jerison-Lee \cite{MR0924699}.
+The direct extension of Jerison-Lee identity fails in the process of solving the subcritical exponent case in CR geometry, because of the concurrence of curvature, torsion, and the second layer of the CR manifold as a Carnot group.
+Hence, dimensional conservation and invariant tensors are introduced in Section 2.
+Then, we get some new differential identities in Section 3 to prove Theorem \ref{CR}.
+Besides, the new method can explain the existence of such a three-dimensional family in the critical exponent case for the Heisenberg group.
+We discuss it in detail in Section 4 and prove Theorem \ref{JL2}, which answers the question of the theoretical framework for finding differential identities raised by Jerison-Lee \cite{MR0924699}.

-{\bf Acknowledgements:} The authors was supported by National Natural Science Foundation of China (grants 12141105) and the first author also was supported by National Key Research and Development Project (grants SQ2020YFA070080).